Authorize Snowflake

 grant select on future tables in schema identifier($schema_name) to role identifier($role_name);

--- repeat the steps above for all Schemas you want to sync.
+-- repeat the steps above for all the schemas you want to sync.

 ALTER USER <username> SET RSA_PUBLIC_KEY='<public_key_copied_from_stacksync>';

-Note the database name, schema name and the account identifier.
+Note the database name, schema name, and account identifier.

 Account Identifier uniquely identifies a Snowflake account within your organization.
 It is a combination of your organization name and account name.
 It can be found in the Snowflake web interface in the Account Details section.